Ty-Sir/Ty-Sir/README.md

 # Hello 👋
-- 🔭 I’m currently working on a node.js script to retrieve and rank an ERC-721 colleciton by trait rarity.
+- 🔭 I’m currently remaking OpenMint using react-moralis.
 - 💬 Ask me about smart contracts written in Solidity.
 - 📫 How to reach me: tysirdev@protonmail.com